Q&A on the Global plan for insecticide resistance management in malaria vectors

 In malaria control, the insecticides currently recommended for use against the potential parasite-carrying adult Anopheles mosquitoes belong to four classes: carbamates, organochlorines, organophosphates and pyrethroids.
 These insecticides are commonly deployed through the core malaria interventions of long-lasting insecticidal nets (LLINs) and indoor residual spraying (IRS).

 The potential result of mosquito resistance to insecticides is that the insects are not killed when they come into contact with a standard dose of an insecticide deployed through LLINs or IRS.
 However, this does not mean that these interventions will be ineffective immediately, or that there will be a surge in malaria cases.
-For example, when mosquitoes are resistant to pyrethroids, LLINs may still be effective by providing physical protection for the people using them.
+For example, when mosquitoes are resistant to pyrethroids, LLINs may still have some effect by providing physical protection for the people using them.

 2. When was insecticide resistance first identified?

 Insecticide resistance is not a new phenomenon; it has been an undesired side-effect of malaria vector control since insecticides first came into broad use in the 1940s.
-Malaria-endemic countries have been aware of the importance of detecting and preventing the development and spread of insecticide resistance, and increasingly, countries are including insecticide-resistance monitoring and management practices in their national malaria control strategies.
+Malaria-endemic countries are aware of the importance of detecting and preventing the development and spread of insecticide resistance.
+Increasingly, countries are including insecticide-resistance monitoring and management practices in their national malaria control strategies.

 However, in most endemic countries – particularly in sub-Saharan Africa – control strategies focus on scaling up vector-control interventions.
 Only limited resources are made available to build capacity for entomological monitoring and insecticide susceptibility testing, and to design and implement strategies to manage insecticide resistance.